javalent/obsidian-leaflet/README.md

 Marker links can also be set to external websites.
 Clicking the marker will open the website.

-### Bulk Editing

-As of version 3.9.0, a bulk-edit button has been added to the map.
-Clicking this button will open a modal allowing for easy editing of all the mutable markers defined on the map.

 #### Obsidian Commands as Links

 Markers links can also be set to a defined Obsidian command from the command palette one of two ways.